ox223252/jsonParser/README.md

 - [x] correct bug on display
 - [x] prevent multiple element with same key in one object
 - [ ] manage integers
-- [ ] add function to parse string
+- [x] add function to parse string
 - [x] add function to get one element
 - [ ] add function to set an element
 - [ ] add function to print JSON in file/string
 - [ ] add documentation in header
+- [ ] effacer les objets correctement quand on supprime un element du tableau
 - [ ] **verify memory leak with valgrind**

 ## example: